X Japan: Since 2015: Unreleased sixth studio album, We Are X, and Heath's death

 In June 2015, Yoshiki announced X Japan's sixth and first studio album in 20 years would be released on March 11, 2016.
 The band has announced that the sixth album would contain between 13 and 14 tracks, including some short pieces.
-It was also announced that they were to perform at the Wembley Arena in London on the following day, where We Are X, a documentary film about the band, would be premiered.
+It was also announced that they would perform at the Wembley Arena in London on the following day, where We Are X, a documentary film about the band, would be premiered.
 The band performed on June 28 at Makuhari Messe as part of the second night of Luna Sea's Lunatic Fest.
 The first single from the album, "Born to Be Free", was released on November 6, 2015.
 X Japan's first domestic tour of Japan in 20 years began with three consecutive dates at Yokohama Arena on December 2, continued with Osaka-jō Hall on December 7, Marine Messe Fukuoka on December 9, Hiroshima Green Arena on December 11, and finished on December 14 at the Nippon Gaishi Hall.
 They also performed on Kōhaku Uta Gassen for the first time in 18 years.

 On January 15, 2016, Pata was rushed to the intensive care unit of a Tokyo hospital.
 He was diagnosed with a life-threatening condition, which included a severe blood clot, but was in stable condition.
-On February 3, X Japan announced the postponement of their album release and March 12 concert at the Wembley Arena for a whole year; the concert subsequently taking place on March 4, 2017.
+On February 3, X Japan announced the postponement of their album release and March 12 concert at the Wembley Arena for a whole year; the concert subsequently took place on March 4, 2017.
 In June, Yoshiki stated that Pata was discharged from the hospital in March, but had to go back for surgery in August.
 Pata announced he was discharged on August 10.
 X Japan headlined all three nights of the Visual Japan Summit on October 14–16, 2016 at Makuhari Messe.
 The We Are X soundtrack album was released on March 3, 2017.
 The soundtrack reached No. 4 in its first week in the Oricon Albums Chart, No. 27 in the UK Albums Chart, and No. 1 in the UK Rock & Metal Albums Chart.
 On March 3, 2017, an album signing took place at HMV in Oxford Street, London.
 All the physical copies of the We Are X soundtrack available at the signing were sold in the event.
 According to store staff, this was the first time there was a sell-out of all physical copies at such a signing.
 A new song, "La Venus" was used as the ending theme song for We Are X and was one of 91 songs in contention for nomination for the Academy Award for Best Original Song for the 89th Academy Awards.
 In April 2017, Yoshiki announced that the sixth album's songs were ready and only mixing and mastering remained, and the release was expected "in the next few months".
 When Yoshiki performed on BBC Radio 4's Front Row on October 20, 2017, it was announced the sixth album would be released in Spring 2018.